Mnesarchaea fallax

 Mnesarchaea fallax is a species of primitive moth in the family Mnesarchaeidae.
 It is endemic to New Zealand.
-This species is found in the Taranaki, Taupo, Nelson and Buller regions.
+This species is found in the Taranaki, Taupō, Nelson and Buller regions.
 It lives in a variety of habitats such as beech forest clearings, native podocarp forest, red tussock grasslands as well as in flax wetlands and at higher altitudes of up to 1300m.
 Much of the life history of this species is unknown and as at 2021 the host plants of this species have yet to be confirmed.
 The adult moths are on the wing from October to December.
 This species is classified as "Not Threatened" by the Department of Conservation.